-If the scholars who assign this letter to a disciple rather than to Paul are correct, we must not forget that it was the author's intention that those reading the letter would do so as though they were listening to Paul himself.
+If Quinn and Marshall and many other scholars are correct in assigning this letter to a disciple rather than to Paul, we must not forget that it was the author's intention that those reading the letter would do so as though they were listening to Paul himself.
 The intention was to reproduce what Paul himself would have said were he still alive.
-We should remember that this is how this letter was read, and why it was preserved, treasured, copied and distributed.
-This is how it has been read down through the centuries.
+We should remember that this is how this letters was read down through the centuries, and why it was preserved, treasured, copied and distributed.

-In it we hear Paul's concern that Christians in the various communities, Jewish and Gentile, remain in communion by being faithful to the tradition which they have received.
+We hear Paul's concern that Christians in the various communities, Jewish and Gentile, remain in communion by being faithful to the tradition which they have received.

-In it we hear his concern that they remain in communion with other Christians by their love and by maintaining unity in the church.
+We hear his concern that they remain in communion with other Christians by their love and by maintaining unity in the church.

-In it we hear his concern that they remain in communion as they hold firm to the gospel in the hope of sharing Jesus' eternal communion with God in the glory that awaits them.

-Perhaps the strongest call that we hear is that Christians continue the mission of proclaiming the gospel to the world, for, as he states clearly in this Letter, Paul is passionately convinced that 'God wills every person to be saved and to come to the knowledge of the truth' (1 Timothy 2:4).
-It is for this reason that he seeks to support the authority of Timothy the leader against false teaching that could undermine this mission.
+We hear his concern that they remain in communion as they hold firm to the gospel in the hope of sharing Jesus' eternal communion with God in the glory that awaits them.
+Perhaps the strongest call that we hear is that Christians continue the mission of proclaiming the gospel to the world, for Paul is passionately convinced that 'God wills every person to be saved and to come to the knowledge of the truth' (1 Timothy 2:4).
+It is for this reason that he seeks to support the authority of the leader against false teaching that could undermine this mission.

-While accepting that the First Letter to Timothy may well have been composed by a disciple of Paul, I have not found their arguments conclusive and so prefer to stay with the tradition that Paul himself was the author.
+While accepting that the Letter to Titus may well have been composed by a disciple of Paul, I have not found their arguments conclusive and so prefer to stay with the tradition that Paul himself was its author.
 If in fact Paul is the author, it is necessary to accept the tradition that Paul was released from house arrest in Rome at the end of the statutory two years, and that he returned east.
 He expressed the hope that this would happen in his Letter to the Philippians, composed probably while in house arrest in Rome.
-While back in the east, Paul wrote this Letter to Timothy before he was once again taken to Rome, imprisoned and martyred.
+While back in the east, Paul wrote the Letter to Titus before he was once again taken to Rome, imprisoned and martyred.

-Eusebius, writing in the opening years of the fourth century, has this to say: 'After defending himself, the Apostle was again sent on the ministry of preaching, and coming a second time to the same city suffered martyrdom under Nero' (History of the Church, 2.22).
+Eusebius, writing in the opening years of the fourth century, has this to say: 'After defending himself, the Apostle was again sent on the ministry of preaching, and coming a second time to the same city suffered martyrdom under Nero.'
+(History of the Church, 2.22).